Neil2813/Churnalist/Frontend/README.md

-# DRIFT Frontend Workspace
+# Churnalist Frontend Workspace

-The **DRIFT Frontend** is the editorial workspace where a news story's claims, sources, and drift are made visible through a home dashboard, an investigation/editorial trace view, a claim provenance/lineage view, and story clustering—all backed by live streaming from the backend.
+The **Churnalist Frontend** is the editorial workspace where a news story's claims, sources, and drift are made visible through a home dashboard, an investigation/editorial trace view, a claim provenance/lineage view, and story clustering—all backed by live streaming from the backend.

 ---